 PEOPLE’S SOLIDARITY FOR PARTICIPATORY DEMOCRACY(PSPD)

 Non-Governmental Organization Seoul, South Korea

-This is a short introduction of People's Solidarity for Participatory Democracy for English users.
+This is a short introduction of People's Solidarity for Participatory Democracy for English users, as of June 2017.

 WHO WE ARE

 People’s Solidarity for Participatory Democracy (PSPD) is a non-governmental organization based in Seoul, South Korea.
 We were founded in 1994 by activists, scholars and lawyers who were engaged in various democratic movements for participatory democracy and human rights.
 PSPD has been working on promoting people’s participation in government decision making processes and socio-economic reforms, by closely monitoring the abuse of power of the state and corporations to enhance transparency and accountability.

 WHAT WE DO

 We are a watchdog organization that closely monitors abuse of power by government and private coorporations.